 So, it all comes down to how to choose the best VPN for Windows.
 And as you can imagine, there are numerous options out there that can easily overwhelm you.
 So, let’s start with the basics.

 First, we recommend reading our article on how VPNs work.
 This will give you a chance to learn how to differentiate VPNs and how to know which offer works for you.
-Then, you need to think of your planned online activities.
+Then, you need to think about your planned online activities.
 For example, there are VPNs for torrenting and VPNs for streaming.
 Finally, our VPN Buyer’s Guide should be more than you’ll ever need to make the final decision.

 And if you don’t have the time to look up all your options (there are hundreds of VPNs, out there), simply go with ExpressVPN.
 This is a highly reputable VPN service with top-rated rankings – and it comes with a highly affordable price as well.